If you have cancer, get care from the best.

 Why Consider Nebraska Medicine for Your Cancer Treatment

 Today, there are a multitude of choices available for cancer treatment.
-Our cancer experts us a multi-disciplinary approach to care with a team of experts who will help you navigate through the many decisions available in cancer treatment including surgery, chemotherapy, radiation therapy, targeted therapies and immunotherapy.
-They will develop a personalized treatment plan in a collaborative approach based on your cancer type and personal wishes.
+Our cancer experts use a multi-disciplinary approach to care with a team of experts who will help you navigate through the many decisions available in cancer treatment including surgery, chemotherapy, radiation therapy, targeted therapies and immunotherapy, and blood and bone marrow transplant.
+Your cancer care team will develop a personalized treatment plan in a collaborative approach based on your cancer type and personal wishes.
+This is modern day cancer care.

 Many of our specialists are very involved in research to find new treatments and cures for all types of cancer.
 This affords our doctors the opportunity to take part in some of the most current clinical trials, giving you early access to the newest drugs and most advanced treatment options before they become widely available.
 Using the most advanced biomedical and technical tools allows for targeted medicine and personalized therapies for each patient.
 Research areas of focus include: